EU official: Omicron to be dominant variant by mid-January - KRDO

 EU official: Omicron to be dominant variant by mid-January

 BRUSSELS (AP) — European Commission President Ursula von der Leyen says that omicron is expected to be the dominant coronavirus variant in the 27-nation bloc by mid-January.
-The head of the EU’s executive branch said Wednesday the bloc is well prepared to fight omicron with 66.6% of the European population now fully vaccinated against the virus.
+The head of the EU’s executive branch said Wednesday that the bloc is well prepared to fight omicron with 66.6% of the European population now fully vaccinated against the virus.
 Von der Leyen said she is confident the EU has the “strength” and “means” to overcome the disease although expressing her sadness that once again “Christmas will be overshadowed by the pandemic.”
+She spoke as an alarming rise of contagion has prompted the implementations of further restrictions across Europe.